GersonTimbe/Jet-Engine-Combustion-Process_PYTHON/README.md

 Generates a visualization of the created variable velocity field $**v**=(v(x,y),u(x,y))$ used in simulation 3.

 **Code 4:** *Simulation 2 -*\
+<p align ="justify>"
 Generates the **Second Final Result of the Research**: How temperature and air-fuel mixture varies in the combustion chamber during  injection and during the combustion process.
 The code produces and store images of the simulation to a folder named "simulation2" and displays it on the screen to each 5th time step.
 These images were then used to produce the video of the simulation.
-In this code was used a constant velocity fiel.
+In this code was used a constant velocity fiel. </p>

 **Code 5:** *Simulation 3 -* \
 Generates the **Third Final Result of the Research**: How temperature and air-fuel mixture varies in the combustion chamber during  injection and during the combustion process, now using the *modeled velocity field*, that is more realistic to allow comparisons.